-How Fast can you learn how to bake bread?
+How fast can you learn how to make bread?

 When I meet someone new and mention what I do, they always ask how long it takes to learn how to bake bread.
 And then they ask, how can you get into bread baking?
 This is usually followed by how long did it take me learn how to be excellent at baking bread.

 I’ll be honest, I try and avoid these questions.